In a world where the pitter-patter of tiny paws can fill a home with boundless joy, a responsibility comes hand in hand – your puppy’s daily food.

 A quality product that’s one of the best and suitable for any breed of puppy and a price to keep owners pleased, too.

-2. Barking Heads Dry Dog Food for Puppies
+3. Barking Heads Dry Dog Food for Puppies

-Barking Heads has started to become a household name as they offer puppy food used with the kind of ingredients you would expect in your dinner.
+Barking Heads has started becoming a household name as they offer puppy food with the ingredients you would expect in your dinner.

 - 100% NATURAL CHICKEN AND SALMON - Our yummy dry puppy food is made with 100% natural chicken and salmon blended with a super tail-wagging combo of vegetables and herbs for your newest family member.

-3. Harringtons Puppy Food Complete
+4. Harringtons Puppy Food Complete

 Harringtons is a recognised brand that produces quality puppy food at affordable prices.
 The turkey and rice flavour is what we’ve found to be one our pup liked the most.
 Easy to chew kibble with plenty of the nutrients and minerals they crave at that age.